hackclub/hackclub/workshops/dodge/README.md

 [`createSprite()`](http://p5play.molleindustria.org/docs/classes/p5.play.html#method-createSprite) makes a placeholder for an image (meaning you can customize with your own!), and takes four arguments (horizontal and vertical coordinates, and width and height of sprite, respectively).

+We've placed our player in the horizontal center of the canvas (width/2), and at the bottom (height). `width` and `height` are variables that were automatically set for us by p5.js when we created the canvas, and they refer to the width and the height of the canvas, of course!

 Here it might make sense to mention that the coordinate system of p5.js is not like the traditional one you may have seen in your maths classes. p5.js has its origin (0, 0) at the upper left corner of the canvas, with the x and y values increasing rightward and downward.

-Okay, so it looks like we've added our player-- wait.
+Okay, so it looks like we've added our player---wait.
 No, it doesn't.
 Turns out that while we've created a player, we haven't shown it on our canvas anywhere.

 Fortunately, the p5.play library also offers a really simple function for displaying sprites, `drawSprites`.
 Let's go ahead and add this to the `draw` function.